Explainable Goal-Driven Agents and Robots -- A Comprehensive Review

-\subsubsection{Explainable Reinforcement Learning (XRL) – Post-hoc domain-independent}
+\subsubsection{eXplainable Reinforcement Learning (XRL) – Post-hoc domain-independent}

 XRL is proposed in several studies for a class of reactive RL agents \cite{cruz2019memory}, which are model-free agents that determine what to do depending on their current observations \cite{littman1994memoryless}.
 They rely on a simple behavioral policy scheme (i.e., a state-to-action mapping) that allows them to learn a policy based on trial-and-error interaction with their environment \cite{sequeira2019interestingness}.
-RL agents do not generally reason or plan for their future actions, which makes it challenging to explain their behavior.
+RL agents do not generally reason or plan for their future actions, making it challenging to explain their behavior.
 An RL agent may eventually learn that one action is preferred over others or that choosing an action is associated with a higher value to attain the goal but would lose the rationale behind such a decision at the end of the process \cite{sequeira2019interestingness}.
-Thus, they lack the mechanism that can effectively explain why, given a specific state, they choose certain actions.
+Thus, they lack the mechanism that can effectively explain why they choose certain actions given a specific state.
 Some existing techniques of explainability for RL agents aim to make the decision process during the policy learning process retrievable and explainable.
 Some examples include MXRL \cite{cruz2019memory}, MSX via Reward Decomposition \cite{juozapaitis2019explainable}, and RARE \cite{tabrez2019improving}.

 MXRL is an XRL strategy proposed by \citet{cruz2019memory} to enable an RL agent to explain to users why it selected an action over other possible actions.
-The model uses an episodic memory \cite{sequeira2019interestingness} to save each episode or agent's record of executed state-action combinations, then compute both the likelihood of success (Q-values) as well as the number of transitions within each episode to meet the final target to provide an explanation or reason for selecting an action over the others.
+The model uses an episodic memory \cite{sequeira2019interestingness} to save each episode or agent's record of executed state-action combinations, then computes both the likelihood of success (Q-values) as well as the number of transitions within each episode to meet the final target to provide an explanation or reason for selecting an action over the others.
 MXRL is implemented in two discrete simulated environments: a bounded grid world and an unbounded grid environment with aversive regions.
 The RL agent can clarify its actions to lay users at any time by using information obtained from memory.
-MXRL, however, suffers from limitations with regard to the utilization of memory in broad solution spaces.
+MXRL suffers from limitations with regard to the utilization of memory in broad solution spaces.